rohanza/django-serializers/README.md

 A list of field names that should be included in the output.
 This could include properties, class attributes, or any other attribute on the object that would not otherwise be serialized.
-Any SerializerFields defined on the class will automatically be added to the list of included fields.

 exclude
 -------